AFNY Logo

 by Constance Rosenblum; NYU Press, $27.95.

-A scholarly social and technical history of the evolution and evolution of the Grand Concourse.
+A scholarly social and technical history of the rise and fall and rise again of the Grand Concourse.
 Rosenblum is a writer and editor at the NY Times.

 CRUDE WORLD: The Violent Twilight of Oil